Sammaye/mongoglue/README.md

 Note: A behaviours event hooks into the model will be run before your own, so tghe `Timestamp`s `beforesave()` hook will run before your own in model one.

+### Setting Unsanitised Attributes

+If you wish to set the attributes of the model ready for validation you can use the `_attributes()` function which will use the defined rules you either entered into the `validate()` function or into the `rules()` model method to judge what fields should be set within the model and which should not.
+As an example:

+	$model->_attributes($_POST['user']);

+Fields sent into this function that are not defined within the rules of the model (either through the `validate` or `rules` function) will be silently dropped.
+There will be no notification that they have been dropped.

+Note: Setting the attributes and validating them are two completely different things.

+### Saving

+A document will and should always call the `save()` function, whether it be new or not.
+The `save()` function will automatically detect if the record should be inserted or updated and will peform the needed action.
+An example of using `save` is:

+	$model->save();

+Note: By default validation is NOT set to run on everytime you call save.
+If you wish to run the models validation when you save you must pass `true` in as an additional parameter into the function signature like so:

+	$model->save(true);

+### removing a Document

+The model supports a `remove()` function which by default will deleted based on the `_id` of the document:

+	$model->remove();

+Note: Currently the `primaryKey` function has no effect on how the remove function removes a document.

 ### Checking if it is a new record